Why BCA is Different

 Bay City Academy is a tuition-free K-11 public charter school created for quality.
-BCA serves Bay City's students with the proven best practices in education, melding together brain science, character education and effective instruction.
+BCA serves Bay City's students with the proven best practices in education, character education and effective instruction.
 Our students not only learn to appreciate the arts, but have rich opportunities to actively participate in creative work and learn relationship building.
 We develop students' minds and bodies, the complete person.
 We promote development through the arts, such as body movement through dance, language development through poetry, auditory and visual development, and more.

 Safe, Loved, Learning

 Bay City Academy creates a loving environment where kids feel safe so they can learn at a higher level.